francosalvucci14/francosalvucci14/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I am a Computer Science Student, in University of Rome Tor Vergata
+Hi, I am a Computer Science student at the University of Rome Tor Vergata

 I am:
 - An Algorithm & Programming Lover